 - have met the required standards in training and competence according to their level

 - follow the NRCPD or SASLI Code of Conduct

 - are subject to a formal complaints process

 - are covered by professional indemnity insurance.

 TSLIs may have limited skills and experience and shouldn't be used in certain situations, such as mental health.
-If you're unsure which type of interpreter should be used, please contact us.
+If you're unsure which type of sign language interpreting support should be used, please contact us.

-For more information, see our factsheet Working with a sign language interpreter
+For more information, see our factsheet: Booking a sign language interpreter.